 This program will support one fellow at OVC housed within the State Compensation and Assistance Division (SCAD).
 The individual awarded funding under this program will enhance the efforts of OVC to meet the needs of the crime victim services field by advising OVC on the development and oversight of programs for crime victims, specifically the VOCA Victim Compensation Program.
 The SCAD Fellow will work with Compensation Administrators to identify what OVC can do to better support states in the administration of state victim compensation programs.

-OVC and BJA are seeking applications to develop or support multidisciplinary task forces (TFs) to combat human trafficking.
-This program has two purpose areas (PAs).
-PA 1: help TFs with critical first steps related to starting up a multidisciplinary TF.
-PA 2: allows TFs to compete for funding to expand their TF operations and partnerships, implement TF sustainability plans, and assist OJP in building the capacity of other TFs in the field.
+This program seeks to develop or support multidisciplinary task forces to combat human trafficking under 2 purpose areas (PAs).
+PA 1: help task forces with critical first steps related to starting up a multidisciplinary task force.
+PA 2: allows task forces to compete for funding to expand their task force operations and partnerships, implement task force sustainability plans, and assist OJP in building the capacity of other task forces.

 OVC FY 2020 Specialized Training and Technical Assistance on Housing for Victims of Human Trafficking

 The selected applicant will work with victim service providers assisting trafficking victims, with priority support given to OVC human trafficking grantees, to identify challenges and opportunities to better meet the full range of housing needs of survivors of human trafficking.
 The selected applicant must be able to assist service providers on a national scale in leveraging existing federal, state, local, and private housing programs and initiatives that trafficking survivors may qualify for, and should demonstrate partnerships with relevant housing stakeholders.